 San Francisco Officials Wanted to Close A Dilapidated Jail by 2019.
 So Why Is It Still Open?

-Everyone agrees the jail at 850 Bryant should close, but it’s not yet clear what will happen to those locked inside.
+Everyone agrees the jail at 850 Bryant should close, but it’s not yet clear what would happen to those locked inside.

 It’s been three years since the fate of San Francisco’s aging jail at 850 Bryant St. was all but sealed by the city’s Board of Supervisors.
 The building that houses the jail, known as the Hall of Justice, has been found seismically unsound and is plagued with rodents, asbestos, and seeping sewage.
 In a unanimous 2015 vote, the supervisors refused to allocate funds to build a new jail on an adjacent lot.